jatinmadan-spektra/contoso-creative-writer/Labs/Instructions/exercise2.md

 ## Lab Objectives

-After you complete this exercise, you will understand:
+By the end of this exercise, you will be able to:

 - Know the technology stacks used
 - Review source code files